KeithIMyers/chromiumos-docs/fuzzing.md

         consumption.
     *   Ideally, it should not modify any global state (although that's not strict).

-2. Update the build system for your package to build your *_fuzzer binary.
+2. Update the build system for your package to build your `*_fuzzer` binary.
     Fix any build flags that need fixing.
-    1. Packages that are built with gyp files.
+    *   Packages that are built with gyp files.

         Update your gyp file to build the fuzzer binary.
-See [this example] for how to update a gyp file to build a fuzzer.
+See the [midis GYP file] for how to update a gyp file to build a fuzzer.
         (If copying the example, replace the package and fuzzer name with your own).

-    2. Packages that are built without gyp files.
+    *   Packages that are built without gyp files.

         If your package is not built with a gyp file, then you will need to update your Makefile (or whatever build system you use), in such a way